Reinbier/php-tailwind-colors/README.md

 ### Registering extra colors

-You can register extra colors that you can use throughout Filament:
+You can register extra colors that you can use throughout your app:

 ```php
 use Reinbier\PhpTailwindColors\Color;